-Unlike manual wind watches, self-winding watches or automatic watches have an added feature which involves a rotor that is attached to the movement.
+Unlike manual wind watches, self-winding watches or automatic watches have an added feature that involves a rotor that is attached to the movement.
 The rotor spins as you move about creating kinetic energy and in doing so, keeps the spring in the watch movement tightly wound throughout the day.

 Horological purists tend to lean towards mechanical watches such as manual or self-winding watches since they still employ the age-old watchmaking traditions that have fascinated many through the centuries.
 They are more labor-intensive to create and require more creativity to engineer them.

 A quartz movement can be built for a couple of dollars whereas a quality mechanical movement would be in a whole other price bracket.
 This is also typically reflected in the price of any Longines watch when there is both an automatic and a quartz version available.
 In almost every case, the quartz model will be more affordably priced.

 Does that mean that quartz watches aren’t as good at telling time as an automatic?
 Ironically, no. Quite the contrary!
 In terms of actual precision, quartz-powered Longines watches are even more accurate than the most expensive mechanical watches, including automatic watches from higher-priced and prestigious upper market brands.